mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Gamepad Button Click Volume %
 '''''''''''''''''''''''''''''

-Use this preference to set the volume, as a percent, for gamepad button clicks.
+This preference allows you to set the volume, as a percent, for gamepad button clicks.

 Speed button Repeat Delay (gamepad)
 '''''''''''''''''''''''''''''''''''

-Use this preference to set how long, in milliseconds, between repeats on Gamepad speed buttons.
+This preference allows you to set how long, in milliseconds, between repeats on Gamepad speed buttons.
 Smaller is faster.

 Gamepad button action <!-- X -->
 ''''''''''''''''''''''''''''''''

-Choose the action when you press the :guilabel:`X` button on the gamepad.
+This preference allows you to set the action that |ED| will perform when you press the :guilabel:`X` button on the gamepad.

 Note: depending on the gamepad type you are using, this may have a different label and or location.